Proper Disposal of Unused Medications

 The Loudoun County Sheriff's Office partners with local police departments and the Drug Enforcement Administration (DEA) in the annual "Take-Back" initiative that seeks to prevent increased pill abuse and theft.

-Loudoun County residents will be able to discard potentially dangerous expired, unused and unwanted prescription drugs for destruction at seven sites in the county on the next Take Back Day, which will be posted on this webpage.
+Loudoun County residents will be able to discard potentially dangerous expired, unused and unwanted prescription drugs for destruction at several sites in the county on Saturday, October 26, 2019.

 The service is free and anonymous, no questions asked.

 Since the inception of the DEA take-back program in 2010, over 8,000 pounds of unwanted and unused prescription medications have been collected in Loudoun County.